 During the winter months the ground is likely to be wet.
 However, the landowners are working hard to help install a route of hard surfaced paths, on which you will be able to make use of the Country Park for the whole year.
 It presently comes in small parcels including the railway line fields, the dog walking area, central orchard and grassland, standing deadwood field and the area on the southern side of the old A30.
 In the future these will all link up with crossing points over the internal link roads in the town.

 The historical landscape of Cranbrook also has untold stories, from the Roman Road that runs beneath the Country Park to the Bronze Age burial mounds and sacred fossilised tree that were found beneath the new school.
-We shall be exploring these stories in the future.

 There is a map in the Younghayes Centre (open 7 days a week) which shows up to date information on the access points to the Country Park, which may vary due to ongoing construction at Cranbrook.